 It’s no question: diets cause more harm than good.
 In this step, it’s important that you take stock of how diet culture and dieting has harmed you.
 You can ask yourself the following questions to get started:

 - What has dieting cost you in your life?

 - How has it affected your personal life and your relationships

-- How has it impacted your eating behaviors, food preoccupation and relationship to food?
+- In which ways has it impacted your eating behaviors, food preoccupation, food choices and relationship to food?

-- How has it affected your physical health, mood, mental and emotional health?
+- To what degree has it affected your physical health, mood, mental and emotional health?

 - How much time, money and energy have you spent on dieting?

 “Recognizing that dieting is the problem will help you break from the cultural myth that diets work”.